dragonamiKB/github.io/_posts/2018-09-22-ode-to-johnny-hekker.markdown

 Stay awesome, J Hekk.

-*This article was also posted at [Turf Show Times] while Kristian was a regular contributor to that publication.*
+*This article was also posted at [Turf Show Times][7] while Kristian was a regular contributor to that publication.*

 [1]: http://www.nfl.com/videos/nfl-game-highlights/0ap3000000738498/Johnny-Hekker-punts-78-yards
 [2]: http://www.nfl.com/player/johnnyhekker/2535663/careerstats